Public-Health-Scotland/R-Resources/using SMRA with R.md

 ### RStudio server
 R is a system for statistical computation and graphics.
 RStudio is a software application for the R language.
 It is essentially a more user-friendly and versatile way to use R than the basic R environment.
 RStudio can be run as a desktop version or on a server accessible through a webpage.
 An introduction to the use of RStudio can be accessed for free [on datacamp](https://www.datacamp.com/courses/working-with-the-rstudio-ide-part-1).

-### Advantages of using RStudio server to access SMRA
+### Advantages of using the RStudio server to access SMRA
-Why use SMRA with RStudio server?
+Why use SMRA with the RStudio server?
- * The ability to access SMRA through RStudio means that if further analysis is to be done in R, there is no break in the workflow through having to access SMRA through another program (e.g. SPSS).
+ * The ability to access SMRA through RStudio means that if further analysis is to be done in R, there is no break in the workflow by having to access SMRA through another program (e.g. SPSS).
  * There is often pressure on SPSS licences in ISD, using R and RStudio instead, which is available on a free software licence, will help relieve this pressure
- * On RStudio desktop, the size and complexity of analyses that can be run is limited by the processing power and memory of your PC or laptop as all the R code executes locally.
+ * On RStudio Desktop, the size and complexity of analyses that can be run are limited by the processing power and memory of your PC or laptop as all the R code executes locally.
 Accessing the server allows you to access greater processing power and more memory, permitting larger and more complex analyses to be run than on the desktop.
  * Accessing the server allows analyses to be run on larger datasets even on slower internet connections (an advantage when working at home), as all the data is accessed and processed remotely.

 # Requesting access